Creative & Media

 Industrial Designer Salary Overview

-The Industrial Designer is a sought-after profession in the United States with a median annual salary of $77,030.
-Compensation typically ranges from $48,200 for entry-level positions to $118,200 for experienced professionals in high-demand markets.
+The Industrial Designer is one of the most important roles in the Creative & Media sector of the US economy in 2026.
+With a median annual salary of $77,030, compensation for this position ranges from $48,200 at the entry level to $118,200 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Industrial Designer in the US earns between $48,200 and $118,200 per year, with a median of $77,030.